ansible-lockdown/MPG-AL-READTHEDOCS/docs/README.md

 This is presented by readthedocs.io

-This is split across multiple folders and strutures
+This is split across multiple folders and structures

 - .readthedocs.yaml - doc for configuration used by read the docs
-- requirements.txt - pip requirements file to stipulate the verions on the runner this is built with
+- requirements.txt - pip requirements file to stipulate the versions on the runner this is built with
 - Makefile  - Future use maybe use to assist to build own docs

 - source/